KSilkThread/carbonedge/deployment/README.md

 # Build process of used images in minifabric-v2.2-arm on RaspberryPi itself for ARM64 compatibility

 Images needed:

 - fabric-baseos
 - fabric-peer
 - fabric-orderer
-    - fabric-tools
+- fabric-tool
 - fabric-ccenv
 - fabric-ca
 - fabric-javaenv
 - couchdb

 Note: Image from couchdb is going to be managed by couchdb itself therefore no dockerfile is presented to build it.

 Systemrequirements:

 - Git
 - Curl
 - Node
 - Python & pipenv
 - Java JDK v11 atleast
-    - Docker 18.04 or later and docker compose 1.11 or later
+- Docker 18.04 or later and docker
+- compose 1.11 or later
 - Golang (done with 1.19)

 A GO workspace is needed for further steps.
 After installing dependencies you should create a workspace: